‘We won’t stop’: The 24 hours Columbia etched a new Gaza protest legacy

 Keep readinglist of 4 items

-‘Progress’ in Gaza truce talks but Israel insists on Rafah offensive
+‘Progress’ in Gaza truce talks but Israel still set on Rafah ground attack

 As I slung my camera bag on my back and began to leave campus, walking by the camp, I got a tip from a passing protester: “I would stick around till about midnight,” they said.
 “Maybe go home first, though.”

 Got it.
-I went home to charge backup camera batteries and grab spare memory cards before leaving for campus again.
+I went home to charge the backup camera batteries and grab spare memory cards before leaving for campus again.

 Back at Columbia, it appeared that more than one of us had gotten the tip.
 Crowds of student journalists, all of us with matching paper badges and blue tape on our clothes, waited next to the encampment for whatever was to come.
 Our journalism faculty stood by our side, as they had been doing throughout.